nickbild/ay-3-8910/README.md

 I'm sure there are better ways to go about this (e.g. [Software Automatic Mouth](https://en.wikipedia.org/wiki/Software_Automatic_Mouth)), but I don't really understand them, so I said, "Dammit Jim, I'm a hacker, not a linguist" and came up with my own approach.

 I first created a [script](https://github.com/nickbild/ay-3-8910/blob/main/create_library.py) that would systematically make each tone/noise combination that the AY-3-8910 can produce, and record each as a .wav file.
-Well, not quite everything possible; I only used 1 channel for tones (3 are available), and I didn't use any envelope functionalities.
+Well, not quite everything possible; I only used 1 channel for tones (3 are available), and I didn't use any envelope functions.
 The number of conditions would have grown exponentially if I had done so, and I wasn't sure how much would be gained through their use.

 Next, I recorded the [target speech](https://github.com/nickbild/ay-3-8910/blob/main/greetings_mono.wav), "Greetings, Professor Falken."
 I split this into 30 millisecond segments.
 That seemed like a reasonable length to me for a minimal amount of sound that is perceivable, but I am making things up as I go along, so...